Pratyush0898/Nex-Notes/README.md

 ## Purpose

-Nex-Notes is a comprehensive repository designed to facilitate learning about Markdown usage, commands in CMD, PowerShell, and Azure Cloud Shell.
+Nex-Notes is a comprehensive repository designed to facilitate learning about Markdown usage, commands in CMD, PowerShell, Azure Cloud Shell and many more.
 It also contains information on major developer conferences/events hosted by various multi-technology companies.

 ## Contents